 Like so many of my recipes, the key to the flavor in this dish is a combination of dried herbs.
 I love the punch dried herbs add to a recipe but feel free to substitute fresh herbs if you happen to have them on hand.
 Just be sure to double or even triple the amounts called for if using fresh.

 Combine sea salt, freshly ground black pepper, rosemary, thyme, and oregano in a small bowl.

-Next we’ll combine the Italian style panko bread crumbs, Parmesan cheese, and 1 tablespoon of olive oil in another small bowl.
+In a separate bowl combine some Italian-style panko bread crumbs, Parmesan cheese, and 1 tablespoon of olive oil.

-Cut the chicken in half, right through the center like I’m doing here.
-Continue the cut through until you have two thin pieces.
-Repeat this with the remaining chicken.
-This recipe calls for two boneless breasts but you could easily throw in a third if you’ve got a big skillet and more people to feed.
+This recipe calls for 4 pieces but you could easily throw in a another piece or two if you’ve got a big skillet and more people to feed.